AlexKnowsIt/time_tracker/README.md

 ## Recommendations

 If you have recommendations for future features also let us know.
 Just write us a message or open an issue if it is something bigger.

+### Credentials

+The Username for the superuser we created is admin with the password of admin.
+If you deploy this software to a server please change the password first.